 This segment model is based on judgement and some experience.
 It would be desirable to have a better basis in empirical data for the modelling of the dependency between the links.
-It turns out that the variability of the initial crack size is a dominant effect in the present analysis, as might be expected from Figure 5, so that the independence of this variable between links is a key assumption, while other details of the dependency between links appear to be less important.
+It turns out that the variability of the initial crack size is a dominant effect in the present analysis, as might be expected from Figure 5, so that the independence of this variable between links is a key assumption.
+The local variability in material parameter is also important, while the local uncertainty in geometry function appears to be less important.

 The reliability calculation is nested in two layers, where the inner layer handles a conditional probability, conditioned with respect to the global variables.
+Integration over the probability distribution of the local variables takes place in the inner layer.
 Integration over the probability distribution of the global variables is carried out in the outer layer.
 The number of links are taken into account between these two steps.
 The first order reliability method (FORM) is applied in the reliability calculations, using the PROBAN program (Sesam, 1996).